 13. Any.Do – To-Do list and Task Manager

 Again, this is another tool which revolves mainly around task management and task lists and focuses primarily on personal lists and types of projects.
-It’s a personal favourite of mine, and has saved me from many a projects caught mid-stream.
+It’s a personal favourite of mine and has saved me from many a project caught mid-stream.

 14. Microsoft OneNote – Digital note-taking app for your devices